BSpendlove/bspendlove.github.io/_posts/2020-04-11-ccnp-sp-metro-ethernet.md

 This concludes my final opinion:

-MEF is like that vegan hippie that tries to take a Gregs sausage roll (eg. VPLS), and call it a Vegan Sausage roll (eg. E-LAN) because they kind of don't like the name but can't come up with something new...
+MEF is like that person who asks if you'd like a glass of H 2O whereas IETF is the person that asks you if you'd like a glass of water...
+(Concept credit to Christa)
 (Kidding! but IETF calls it VPLS, MEF calls it E-LAN..
 They're the same thing, VPLS sounds better and I've never ever heard anyone reference any Ethernet transport services as Metro Ethernet, so I'm on the blue side and will never refer to E-Line/E-Lan/E-Tree)

 What a waste of my study time, happy studying!